22 Orphaned by Lust

 Bob: Zayd must not have been pleased?

-Uzza: When he became aware of Muhammad's latest obsession he quickly divorced Zaynab so that she was available for his father to marry.
+Uzza: When he became aware of his father's latest obsession he quickly divorced Zaynab so that she was available for him to marry.

 Bob: And Allah was okay with this, marrying your living son's former wife?